apache/nuttx/configs/README.txt

 		CONFIG_INTELHEX_BINARY - make the Intel HEX binary format used with many different loaders using the GNU objcopy program Should not be selected if you are not using the GNU toolchain.
+		CONFIG_RAW_BINARY - make a raw binary format file used with many different loaders using the GNU objcopy program.
+This option should not be selected if you are not using the GNU toolchain.
 		CONFIG_HAVE_LIBM - toolchain supports libm.a

 	General OS setup